 So, we built our own solution.
 One channel at a time… One Supplier at a time.
 We didn’t know it at the time, but we were building another business.
-Over the course of several years, we found some great people to do program the code needed, and learned an awful lot about connecting computers and working with electronic data.
+Over the course of several years, we found some great people to write the code needed.
+We took a crash course in working with electronic data and how computer systems talk to each other.
 We added more drop ship suppliers.
-We added more channels… eBay, Amazon, Sears, Buy.com, NewEgg, and others.
+We added more channels… eBay, Amazon, Sears, Buy.com, NewEgg, an ecommerce website, google shopping, and others.

 Inventory files are coming from the drop ship warehouses and pushing out to the channels every day.
 Orders are moving electronically from the channels to the drop ship warehouses.
 Tracking is posting back from the warehouses to the channels in real time.
 All automatically.
 All we have to do is watch over everything and make sure it keeps working.
 Until… We realize that by dropping margins to stay competitive we’re dangerously close to being upside down at the end of the month.

-Back to the Channel sales providers we spoke to years earlier.
+Back to the channel service providers we spoke to years earlier.
 Why not?
 We were making more money now.
 Maybe we are now big enough to afford their fees.
 We had some money going out every month to maintain what we had built on our own.
-Let’s see if they can help up with the reporting #s and if it makes sense we will scrap what we built for a better product.
+Let’s see if they can help us with the reporting numbers, and if it makes sense we will scrap what we built for a better product.

-Reality check… As our sales had grown, so had their fees.
+Reality check… As our store count and supplier list had grown, so had the other channel service providers fees.
 Additionally, they were not integrated with any or our suppliers.
-So we would have to absorb that cost.
+So, we would have to absorb their up-front fees to add drop ship suppliers… If they would even offer to do what we needed.
 Tens of thousands of dollars in integrations and months to get it done.
 What about the reporting numbers we needed?
 Turns out the kind of detailed, drilled down, “all in” reporting we needed was not available.

-Needless to say, we added the reporting to our existing program.
+Needless to say, we decided to add the reporting and auditing tools to our existing program.
 It’s amazing the peace of mind we had knowing every day what our net profit was for each order and each channel.
-We had the ability to find the “bleeding” when necessary and stop it in days instead of weeks or months.
+We had the ability to find the “bleeding” when necessary and stop it in hours instead of weeks or months.
 As our program progressed, we added graphs and charts to the reporting.

 As the years passed, we realized that we had become as skilled at software design and channel integrations as we were at selling on the sales channels.
 In addition, our warehouse suppliers brought to our attention that our account paid far more reliably than many of their other smaller accounts.
 It was no coincidence that we always had money to pay our bills.
 We knew exactly what we were making on every order from the minute it shipped.
 Our order error rates were almost non-existent.
 Our channel store ratings were higher than all of our competitors.
 Why not, everything was running like a well-oiled machine.

 Why not make our software solution available to our competitors?
-The small online retailers still needed a scalable solution.
+Medium size online retailers still needed a scalable solution for a drop ship business model.
 Their suppliers needed to know they could pay in full and on time.
-The sales channels are eager to have their sellers increase their listing count and buyer feedback ratings.
-We had a solution that did everything a small to medium size retailer needed to compete with much bigger players.
+The sales channels are eager to have their sellers increase their listing conversion rates and buyer feedback ratings.
+We had a solution that did everything a medium size retailer needed to compete with much bigger players.
 It was simple to use, turnkey, and available for a fraction of the price of competing solutions.